Punt, Pass, and Kick

-Punt, pass and kick (PP&K) was a skills competition offered by the US National Football League for children aged 6 to 15.
+Punt, pass, and kick (PP&K) was a skills competition offered by the US National Football League (NFL) for children aged 6 to 15.

 Overview

 PP&K began in 1961 and at one time, event highlights were shown by CBS Sports as part of its NFL coverage.
 The contest received renewed attention in 1995 when Kendra Wecker, a 12-year-old girl from Kansas, made the finals in her age group and competed on an equal basis with male competitors.
-PP&K later had separate competitions for boys and girls in five different age groups.
+PP&K later had separate competitions for boys and girls in five age groups.

 Winners in each age group are determined by the total distance of their punts, passes, and kicks, as the name implies.
 The national finals competition involves one contestant from each age group sponsored by each of the NFL's 32 teams.
 Those contestants have already won local and sectional qualifiers to advance to that point.

 The finalists are announced during a commercial break during the NFL playoffs each year.